understandable-machine-intelligence-lab/Quantus/README.md

 <!--[![Slack channel](https://img.qauntus.io/badge/chat-on%20slack-e51670.svg)](https://join.slack.com/t/seldondev/shared_invite/zt-vejg6ttd-ksZiQs3O_HOtPQsen_labg)-->

 _Quantus is currently under active development and has not yet reached a stable state!
-Interfaces may change suddenly and without warning, so please be careful when attempting to use quantus in its current state._
+Interfaces may change suddenly and without warning, so please be careful when attempting to use Quantus in its current state._

 ## Table of contents